De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 \section{Introduction}

-This paper is a sequel to \cite{Diao/Lan/Liu/Zhu:lrhrv}, in which a $p$-adic Riemann--Hilbert functor was constructed as an analogue of Deligne's Riemann--Hilbert correspondence over $\bC$ \Ref{see \cite{Deligne:1970-EDR}}.
+This paper is a sequel to \cite{Diao/Lan/Liu/Zhu:lrhrv}, in which a $p$-adic Riemann--Hilbert functor was constructed as an analogue of Deligne's Riemann--Hilbert correspondence over $\bC$ \Pth{see \cite{Deligne:1970-EDR}}.
 We refer to \cite{Diao/Lan/Liu/Zhu:lrhrv} for the general introduction and backgrounds.
 In this paper, we further investigate the properties of the $p$-adic Riemann--Hilbert functor.
 We establish the de Rham comparison isomorphisms for the cohomology with compact support under the $p$-adic Riemann--Hilbert correspondences, and show that they are compatible with duality.
-In particular, we obtain the following theorem \Ref{see Theorems \ref{thm-comp-alg-dR-cpt} and \ref{thm-comp-alg-dR-int} for more complete statements}: \begin{thm} Let $U$ be a $d$-dimensional smooth algebraic variety over a finite extension $k$ of $\bQ_p$, and let $\bL$ be a de Rham $p$-adic \'etale local system on $U$.
+In particular, we obtain the following theorem \Pth{see Theorems \ref{thm-comp-alg-dR-cpt} and \ref{thm-comp-alg-dR-int} for more complete statements}: \begin{thm} Let $U$ be a smooth algebraic variety over a $p$-adic field $k$ \Pth{see Notation and Conventions}, and let $\bL$ be a de Rham $p$-adic \'etale local system on $U$.
 Then there is a canonical comparison isomorphism

 compatible with the canonical filtrations and the actions of $\Gal(\AC{k} / k)$ on both sides.
-Here $\DdRalg$ is the \Pth{above-mentioned} $p$-adic Riemann--Hilbert functor constructed in \cite{Diao/Lan/Liu/Zhu:lrhrv}, and $H^i_{\et, \cpt}$ \Pth{\resp $H^i_{\dR, \cpt}$} denotes the usual \'etale \Pth{\resp de Rham} cohomology with compact support.
+Here $\DdRalg$ is the above-mentioned $p$-adic Riemann--Hilbert functor constructed in \cite{Diao/Lan/Liu/Zhu:lrhrv}, and $H^i_{\et, \cpt}$ \Pth{\resp $H^i_{\dR, \cpt}$} denotes the usual \'etale \Pth{\resp de Rham} cohomology with compact support.

-In addition, the above comparison isomorphism \Refeq{\ref{eq-thm-intro}} is compatible with the one in \cite[\aThm 1.1]{Diao/Lan/Liu/Zhu:lrhrv} \Pth{for varying $\bL$} in the following sense: \begin{enumerate} \item The following diagram
+In addition, the above comparison isomorphism \Refeq{\ref{eq-thm-intro}} is compatible with the one in \cite[\aThm \logRHthmintromain]{Diao/Lan/Liu/Zhu:lrhrv} \Pth{for varying $\bL$} in the following sense: \begin{enumerate} \item The following diagram

 is commutative, where the horizontal isomorphisms are the comparison isomorphisms, and where the vertical morphisms are the canonical ones.
 The vertical morphisms are strictly compatible with the filtrations.